spintheweb/foundation/GOVERNANCE.md

 # Governance – Spin the Web

 Spin the Web is a personally-driven open source project managed transparently and openly.
+At present, the project is not funded in any way—it exists and grows thanks entirely to the passion, dedication, and voluntary contributions of its community.
+As the community grows, one of our objectives is to secure sponsorship or funding to help finance and sustain these efforts, ensuring continued progress and support for all contributors.

 ## Mission
 To promote digital transformation, open standards, and social impact through open collaboration and transparent funding.

-## Decision-Making
 - Major decisions are made by community consensus and core contributors
-- All transactions and expenses are visible to the public

 ## Roles
 - **Core Contributors:** Trusted members with merge rights and decision authority
 - **Community Contributors:** Anyone participating via issues, PRs, or discussions

-## Meetings & Communication
-- Regular public updates on project status and finances
+- Regular public updates on project status

-## Transparency
-- All governance, finances, and decisions are open and documented
+- All governance and decisions are open and documented
-- No private benefit or profit distribution

 ## Amendments
 This document may be updated by consensus of core contributors and the community.